microsoft/pai/zookeeper/zookeeper.md

 ### Architecture

-Zookeeper architecture please refer to http://zookeeper.apache.org/ and we don't add any patch.
+ZooKeeper architecture please refer to http://zookeeper.apache.org/ and we don't add any patch.

-Job status and HA sync info are stored in zookeeper to avoid out-of-sync.
+Job status and HA sync info are stored in ZooKeeper to avoid out-of-sync.

 ### Dependencies

-Cluster-configuration
+Cluster-configuration.

 ### Build